RyanNgCT/CS2030/W4Lect/README.md

 # Lecture 4 - Interfaces and Polymorphism
 - interfaces are for constructing contracts (between **clients** and **implementers**)
-    - interfaces enable the Polymorphic principle of classes
+    - interfaces enable the Polymorphic principle of methods
     - interfaces sit between the client and the implementer

 - When talking about Circle and Point in our previous discussions:
 	- **Point (Implementer)**
 		- can actually change methods if it wants to that would potentially break the client (i.e. implementer can sabotage the client)
+			- $\implies$ should have a **contract of services** that both parties (client and implementer obey), which is called **programming to the interface, not the implementer**
 	- **Circle (Client $\implies$ needs point)**
 		- has a point as its centre
 		- will make use of services provide by the `Point` class